akaspin/reducks/readme.md

 *reducks* dealt with a dog pile by forcing all processes to wait until one of them does not put data into the cache.
 Regardless of whether these processes on one or several unrelated nodes.
 This is the basic idea.
+As in duck hunting: one duck - one shot.

 ## Build and testing